Ketchican Alaska to Seattle on a 50 ft Steel Scow

 Rick called to confirm that the transmission was what was on survey and asked for pictures of the trans cooler

-Jamie said through hull was loose and pack gland bellows were not set right.
+Jamie Rick’s helper said throughhull was loose and pack gland bellows were not set right.

 A thorough mechanical survey would have caught that this was the original transmission with an adaptor mating it to an engine of twice the recommended horsepower.